groundh0g/XnaClass2014/MM3K/README.md

 Notes:

 - The title screen should be interactive.
 A mini-game that you can play before you actually press start.
 Perhaps you’re a caged monkey flinging poo at passersby?
+- The placeholder art is from the web.
+Final game will include original assets exclusively.